Linux Tails OS Review : Privacy Focused Linux Distro

-Tails OS is a live operating system, which means you can run it straight from a USB stick or DVD without installing anything on your computer.
-It’s built with privacy and security in mind, keeping your identity, location, and activity completely anonymous.
-When you shut it down, it leaves no trace behind.
+Tails OS Review: Tails is a live, privacy-focused operating system that runs directly from a USB stick or DVD without installing anything on your computer.
+Built for security and anonymity, it keeps your identity, location, and online activity completely private.
 All internet traffic is routed through the Tor network, encrypting your connection and hiding your IP address.
-It also comes loaded with tools for secure messaging, file encryption, and document editing, making it a solid pick for anyone serious about protecting their digital footprint.
+With built-in tools for secure messaging, file encryption, and document editing, Tails is a solid choice for anyone serious about protecting their digital footprint.

 Tor Browser